jenkinsci/eiffel-broadcaster-plugin/README.md

 a sendEiffelEvent step with the `publishArtifact` argument enabled and for each artifact recorded in the specified JSON files in the workspace.

-This requires that each EiffelArtifactPublishedEvent has at least one file defined in its `data.fileInformation` array and that each relative file path in `data.fileInformation.name` matches a Jenkins artifact in the build.
+This requires that each EiffelArtifactCreatedEvent has at least one file defined in its `data.fileInformation` array and that each relative file path in `data.fileInformation.name` matches a Jenkins artifact in the build.
 Because of the latter requirement it's normally used after an